highwaytoit/alma-black-box/docs/NUT-UPSide.md

 UPSide is built in a separate build stage and copied into `/usr/share/cockpit/upside/`.
 Build dependencies such as Node.js and npm do not remain in the final image.

 A typical deployment can use Alma Black Box as a NUT server for a directly attached UPS, with other systems connecting as NUT clients over the network.

-Do not bake hardware-specific NUT configuration into the generic image.